 Ask any questions you may have about your procedure, your time in hospital, and what will happen when you go home.
 Take this time with your consultant to ensure your mind is put at rest.

-What is the length of recovery after hip surgery?
+What is the length of recovery after my private hip operation?

 After most hip operations you can get up and about very quickly, even if you have had a total replacement.
 You may need to use crutches for a week or two, but regular exercise will help you return to normal activities as soon as possible.